-- StorSimple virtual device – also known as the StorSimple Virtual Appliance, this is a software version of the StorSimple device that replicates the architecture and most capabilities of the physical hybrid storage device.
-The StorSimple virtual device runs on a single node in an Azure virtual machine.
+- StorSimple Cloud Appliance – also known as the StorSimple Virtual Appliance, this is a software version of the StorSimple device that replicates the architecture and most capabilities of the physical hybrid storage device.
+The StorSimple Cloud Appliance runs on a single node in an Azure virtual machine.
 Premium virtual devices, which take advantage of Azure premium storage, are available in Update 2 and later.

-- StorSimple Manager service – an extension of the Azure classic portal that lets you manage a StorSimple device or StorSimple virtual device from a single web interface.
-You can use the StorSimple Manager service to create and manage services, view and manage devices, view alerts, manage volumes, and view and manage backup policies and the backup catalog.
+- StorSimple Device Manager service – an extension of the Azure portal that lets you manage a StorSimple device or StorSimple Cloud Appliance from a single web interface.
+You can use the StorSimple Device Manager service to create and manage services, view and manage devices, view alerts, manage volumes, and view and manage backup policies and the backup catalog.